kishorpallamala39/DEVOPS-DEMO/README.md

-thisis first change from local to remote rep
+thisis first change from local to remote rep.....
 # DEVOPS-DEMO